Book Excerpt- Street Cop

 My First Homicide

 Every officer remembers their first Homicide investigation.
-Mine started with a call to a home in the black section of the little town of Buford.
+Mine started with a call to a home in the predominantly African-America section of the little town of Buford.
 The call came out as an Assault.
 The dispatcher merely told me that one brother had assaulted another.
 She also told me that there were no back up units available.
 It was almost 11:00 at night and I had just started my shift when the 911 call came in to the police department.

 When I pulled up to the house, I noticed several people milling about in the front yard.
 I asked them what happened.
 One of men said, “He’s in the house and he needs an ambulance.
 Freddie’s hurt bad.”

 I asked who hurt him and was told, “His brother, George, did it, but he done left.”
 I went into the house and found about twenty people standing around, all of them looking very concerned.
 Someone pointed to the couch.
-I saw a male that turned out to be Freddie lying on the couch.
+I saw a male who turned out to be Freddie lying on the couch.
 A young woman named Mary was cradling his head in her lap.
 She was holding a rag to the side of Freddie’s head.